predict-idlab/tsflex/docs/pdoc_include/tsflex_matrix.md

 # Benchmark 📊

-The visualization below compares `tsflex v0.1.2.3` against other eligible packages for the strided-rolling feature extraction use-case.<br>
+The visualization below compares `tsflex v0.1.2.5` against other eligible packages for the strided-rolling feature extraction use-case.<br>
-For reference, the in-memory data size when loaded in RAM was 96.4MB.
+As a reference, the data size when loaded in RAM was 96.4MB.

 The figure is constructed by using the [tsflex-benchmarking](https://github.com/predict-idlab/tsflex-benchmarking) repo, we further refer to this repository for more details.